Kirkwood School District: 1908–1930: Racial advocacy and expansions

 Contracts for the work for the new Meacham Park School to educate Black children were awarded February 7, 1924.
 The school board also agreed to improve the Booker T. Washington School.
 The former would educate the district's Black children in grades 1 through 6 who lived south of the municipality's southern border, and the latter would educate the district's Black children in grades 1 through 6 who lived north of the municipality's southern border; all Black children in the district would attend seventh and eighth grades at the Meacham Park School–outside of city limits.
 Two rooms of the Meacham Park School opened in September 1924, and the remainder opened in the spring of 1925.
 First-year enrollment numbered 230 children.
 The school graduated its first eighth grade class in the spring of 1925.
 Black graduates of the district's two Black elementary schools attended high school in St. Louis City, approximately 20 miles distant.

 In 1927, the district purchased five lots of land surrounding the Meacham Park school in anticipation of an expansion.
 In 1929, a bond issue was passed through which $250,000 was raised to expand and improve the Meacham Park school; expand Henry Hough School; and construct a new junior high school and two new elementary schools.
 Nipher Junior High School (which later became Nipher Middle School) was built in 1929 just to the south of the high school location on Kirkwood Road.
 Designed by Ittner, it was for the education of White seventh and eighth graders.
 The school was named for Dr. Francis Eugene Nipher, an educator and a professor at Washington University in St. Louis.

 In September 1930, Keysor Elementary School opened on land that had been purchased by the district for $9,000; it was also designed by Ittner.
 The school served eighty White students in first through fourth grade.
 The school was named for William Winchester Keysor, a retired judge and professor who was president of the board of education.
-The judge's wife was a writer of children's books and a proponent of adult education.
+The judge's wife, Jennie Ellis Keysor, was a writer of children's books and a proponent of adult education.

 Keysor's "sister" school, the George R. Robinson Elementary School, also opened in 1930.
 Located at the corner of Couch and Rose Hill, Robinson was also designed by Ittner.
 The school's namesake was a businessperson who had co-founded the Robinson Danforth Commission Company with William H. Danforth and William Andrews in the 1890s.
 The company produced feed for farm animals and changed its name to Ralston Purina in 1902.